codeship/documentation/_general/integrations/appranix.md

 ![Appranix DevOps Flow](https://github.com/RushinthJohn/documentation/blob/appranix/images/integrations/appranix-code-flow.jpg)

-## Configuring Deployments

-In the deployment section of your [Codeship](https://codeship.com/) project configure all your settings to deploy the artifact to your artifactory repository.
-After that include code to execute the appranix.sh script.
-The script file will connect to Appranix and trigger deployment for the new build.
+##Appranix Setup
+In your Appranix account to get your artifact from the artifact repository you will be using the artifact component to download it.
+Add a variable `appVersion` which will hold the build number and configure your artifact accordingly to use the variable for downloading that specific build.
+Include the [appranix.sh](https://github.com/RushinthJohn/documentation/blob/appranix/_data/appranix.sh) script file in your project repository.

 ## Adding Appranix Values